coreos/coreos-assembler/README.md

 The `platform.Manhole()` function creates an interactive SSH session which can be used to inspect a machine during a test.

+The `--ssh-on-test-failure` flag can be specified to have the kola runner automatically SSH into a machine when any `MustSSH` calls fail.

 ### kolet
 kolet is run on kola instances to run native functions in tests.
 Generally kolet is not invoked manually.